jesperkristensen58/more-evm-puzzles/README.md

-# (More) EVM puzzles
+# 10 more EVM puzzles

-Inspired by the 10 EVM puzzles created by [@fvictorio](https://github.com/fvictorio/evm-puzzles), here are 10 more.
+Here are 10 more puzzles, inspired by the 10 EVM puzzles created by [@fvictorio](https://github.com/fvictorio/evm-puzzles).
 These ones are harder and more focused on the CREATE and CALL opcodes.
 Have fun!

-Each puzzle consists on sending a successful transaction to a contract.
-The bytecode of the contract is provided, and you need to fill the transaction data that won't revert the execution.
+Each puzzle consists of sending a successful transaction to a contract.
+The bytecode of the contract is provided, and you need to fill the transaction CALLDATA and CALLVALUE that won't revert the execution.

 ## How to play